-The Drinking-Water Standards for New Zealand 2005 (Revised 2008) (DWSNZ) lists 115 chemical determinands and three radiological determinands of health significance.
+The Drinking-Water Standards for New Zealand 2005 (Revised 2008) (DWSNZ) is another tool by which the public health risk associated with water supplies is managed.
+The DWSNZ lists 115 chemical determinands and three radiological determinands of health significance.
 Many of the chemical determinands are trace organic chemicals and analysis for them is expensive.
 Moreover, the presence of chemical and radiological determinands of health significance in drinking-water is influenced by factors that may vary among supplies.
 Consequently, requiring drinking-water suppliers to monitor all listed chemical and radiological determinands is unnecessary and expensive.

-The need to avoid unnecessary monitoring is recognised by the DWSNZ and has been addressed by creating priority classes.
+The need to avoid unnecessary monitoring is recognised in the DWSNZ and has been addressed by creating priority classes.
 The priority class system ensures that only determinands (microbiological, chemical and radiological) of health significance that are likely to be present in drinking-water at potentially health significant concentrations are monitored.
 This protects public health while conserving scarce resources.